yumyo/gjs-plugin-chart-donut/README.md

+# Pie Chart Plugin

-# Schroders GIS Drag & Drop Studio
+A plugin to power-up Schroders GIS Drag & Drop Studio

 # [Demo (not there yet)]()